Can an Employer Terminate You While on Workers’ Compensation?

 Unfortunately, Arizona law does not protect injured employees from being terminated while they are on workers’ compensation.
 However, an employer cannot fire an employee solely because he or she has filed a workers’ compensation claim.

-If you believe you were wrongfully terminated after filing a workers’ compensation claim, talk to a Phoenix employment law attorney at the Phillips Dayes Law Firm, PC.
+If you believe you were wrongfully terminated after filing a workers’ compensation claim, talk to a Phoenix employment law attorney at the Phillips Law Group.
 We will investigate the underlying reasons that your employment was terminated to determine if your employer violated the law.

 Below, we outline when an employer is allowed to terminate its employees who are collecting workers’ compensation benefits.
 Employer